ruwaa-mohamed/TCGA-BRCA/README.md

 #### 2. Description of the Samples
 The **1,036** female cases with ductal and lobular neoplasms breast cancer contributed with **1,164** RNA-seq, HTSeq Counts (raw counts) samples/files (1,046 samples from primary tumor, 111 samples from solid tissue normal, and 7 metastatic samples).
-The filters applied in the TCGA data repository to get those files were:
+The filters applied in the GDC data repository to get those files were:

 1. Data Category: Transcriptome Profiling
 2. Data Type: Gene Expression Quantification
 3. Experimental Strategy: RNA-Seq
 4. Workflow Type: HTSeq - Counts.

 miRNA data of the same cases were downloaded.
-The filters applied in the TCGA data repository to get those files were:
+The filters applied in the GDC data repository to get those files were:

 1. Data Category: Transcriptome Profiling
 2. Data Type: miRNA Expression Quantification